SajeevSenthil/AI-Defect-Detection-/README.md

-This repository contains a machine learning model to detect defective objects using image data.
-The model is trained on a dataset of defective and non-defective objects and utilizes TensorFlow and Keras for implementation.

 So this project involves developing a machine learning model to detect defective objects using image data.
 The dataset is split into training, validation, and test sets, with images of both defective and non-defective objects.